-Welcome to the Cardiac Protein Lab.
+Welcome to the Gillis Lab.
 This lab, led by Dr. Todd Gillis, is focused on the vertebrate heart and the mechanisms that regulate it’s function and ability to remodel in response to a physiological stressor.
 Ongoing projects include:

 - Examining cardiac remodeling in zebrafish and trout in response to thermal acclimation